gmyershere/github-slideshow/_posts/0000-01-02-gmyershere.md

 layout: "Welcome to our second slide!"
 ----
 my text
-user arrow key to go back
+user arrow key to go back  - edited